top of page

 • Odors and stains: A persistent musty smell or brown stains on walls and ceilings can reveal hidden leaks.
 Ignoring these signs can result in electrical hazards.

 Keeping detailed records of maintenance and inspections helps property owners comply with local building codes.
-It also supports long-term financial security for everyone involved.

 Who Is Responsible for Water Damage?